tobu-wr/MU/README.md

 # MU
-MU is a NES and SNES emulator written to play around with Rust.
-The name "MU" stands for "Masayuki Uemura" who is the designer of these consoles.
+MU is a WIP NES emulator (and maybe SNES in the future) written to play around with Rust.
+The name "MU" stands for "Masayuki Uemura" who is the designer of this console.

 ## Building and running
 `cargo run --release <rom path>`